-Biosynthesis of amino acids from acetyl CoA, Biosynthesis of essential amino acids (Met, Thr, Lys, Ile, Val, Leu, Phe, Trp, Tyr), Urea cycle, haemoglobin synthesis.
+Biosynthesis of amino acids from acetyl CoA, Biosynthesis of essential amino acids, Urea cycle, haemoglobin synthesis.
 Pathways of degradation of aromatic, glucogenic and ketogenic amino acids.
 Inborn errors of amino acid metabolism.
-Biosynthesis of nucleotides, de novo and salvage pathways for purines and pyrimidines, regulatory mechanisms; catabolism of purine & pyrimidine; Metabolic disorders associated with nucleic acid metabolism.
+Biosynthesis of nucleotides, de novo and salvage pathways for purines and pyrimidines, regulatory mechanisms; catabolism of purine & pyrimidine; Metabolic disorders associated withnucleic acid metabolism.

-- Explain the principles behind the qualitative and quantitative analysis of biomolecules such as carbohydrates, lipids, nucleic acids and proteins.

-- Analyse the enzymatic activity of lysozyme

-- Carry out the quantification of sugars
+- Explain the principles behind the qualitative analysis of biomolecules such as carbohydrates, lipids, nucleic acids and proteins. - Learn fundamental approaches for experimentally investigating biochemical problems. - Learn the theoretical foundations for the methods used - Understand the applicability of the biochemical methods to realistic situations. - Analyse the enzymatic activity of lysozyme - Carry out the quantification of sugars

-- Demonstrate the quantification of biomolecules such as carbohydrates, lipids, nucleic acids and proteins

-- Interpret the enzyme activity of lysozyme

-- Perform the quantification of sugars
+- Demonstrate the qualitative analysis of carbohydrates - Demonstrate the quantitative analysis of lipids - Perform the estimation methods for DNA and RNA - Interpret the enzyme activity of lysozyme - Demonstrate the quantitative analysis of proteins with various methods - Perform the quantification of sugars